-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 Spark responds

-"Clearly, no technology is 100% foolproof," a Spark spokeswoman says.
+"Clearly, no technology is 100 pwe cent foolproof," a Spark spokeswoman says.

 "However, sports events – and many other types of live events – are increasingly being streamed successfully all over the world.